-Beginning in July 2015, Puppet Enterprise moved to a new versioning system.
-The new versioning scheme follows a familiar “x.y.z” pattern, where “x” reflects the year of the release, “y” reflects the ordered number of the release within the year, and “z” reflects a patch/bugfix release.
+In July 2015, Puppet Enterprise moved to a new versioning system.
+This system follows an “x.y.z” pattern, where “x” is the year of the release, “y” is the ordered number of the release within the year, and “z” reflects a patch/bugfix release.

-We are making this change to align with our engineering and release cadence for Puppet Enterprise, which is based on time, rather than the volume of features.
-Additionally, time-based versioning makes it easier for you to quickly determine how current your version of Puppet Enterprise is.
+We made this change to align with our release cadence for Puppet Enterprise, which is based on time, rather than number of features.
+Additionally, time-based versioning makes it easy for you to determine how current your version of Puppet Enterprise is.

 Puppet’s open source projects

-All of our open source projects — including Puppet, PuppetDB, Facter, and Hiera — use semantic versioning (“semver”) for their version numbers.
+All of our open source projects — including Puppet, PuppetDB, Facter, and Hiera — use semantic versioning (“semver”).
 This means that in an x.y.z version number, the “y” will increase if new features are introduced and the “x” will increase if existing features change or get removed.

-Our semver promises only refer to the code in a single project; it’s possible for packaging or interactions with new “y” releases of other projects to cause new behavior in a “z” upgrade of Puppet.
+Our semver only refers to the code within that project; it’s possible that packaging or interactions with other projects might cause new behavior in a “z” upgrade of Puppet.

-Historical note: In Puppet versions prior to 3.0.0 and Facter versions prior to 1.7.0, we weren’t using semantic versioning.
+Historical note: In Puppet versions prior to 3.0.0 and Facter versions prior to 1.7.0, we didn’t use semvar.